1. English

 Dealing with the elevation at Ausungate?

 Being one of the highest treks in the region you will need to acclimate to the altitude before you even consider attempting this trek.
 With the altitude never dropping below 4000m this hike is no joke when considering altitude sickness.
-Generally speaking, it’s recommended to stay at least a few days in Cusco or the Sacred Valley before attempting any hikes.
-There are tours of and many things to do and see in Cusco and the Sacred Valley so you won’t feel like you’re wasting your time.
-Although resting a few days in the region will definitely help, you’ll be best prepared if you have the chance to hike a few of the smaller treks before trying Ausangate.
+It’s recommended to stay at least a few days in Cusco or the Sacred Valley before attempting any hikes.
+There are tours and many things to do and see in Cusco and the Sacred Valley so you won’t feel like you’re wasting your time.
+Although resting a few days in the region will definitely help, be best prepared if you have the chance to hike a few of the smaller treks before trying Ausangate.

-If you follow this advice relax in Cusco for a few days and go on some smaller hikes before Ausangate you should just fine.
 If you still are concerned or are feeling the effects of altitude there are a few different remedies that can help a lot.
 Drinking lots of water all day and night can make a world of difference.
 Also drinking coca tea made from the coca leaves themselves or chewing the leaves can have great effects.
 Additionally, if you are still feeling bad you can go to the local pharmacy and buy altitude pills.
 Finally, if this is still not enough you can opt for oxygen tanks which your tour company should provide on the hike.

 Can you do Ausangate Mountain Trek without a tour?